GuillaumeLeCornec/DevOps/README.md

 ```

 volumes: Defines a named volume (db-data) to persist data, ensuring that the data in the PostgreSQL database is not lost when the container is stopped or removed.

+### 1-5 Document your publication commands and published images in dockerhub.

+### Why do we put our images into an online repo?